-SWIFT developed a new payment instruction format, i.e., the MT 202 COV, that must be used for any bank-to-bank transfer that is a cover payment.
+SWIFT developed a new payment instruction format, i.e., the MT 202 COV, that must be used for any bank-to-bank transfer that is a cover payment for a commercial (MT 103) payment.
 Information relating to the originator and beneficiary is mandatory in the MT 202 COV.
 The Bank should strongly encourage its Foreign Correspondent Banking Customers to follow SWIFT standards in this regard.
 (The discussion noted herein with regard to MT 202 and MT 202 COV also applies to MT 205 and MT 205 COV although the discussion does not separately reference MT 205 and MT 205 COV.)